Disability Benefits for Bipolar Disorder

 Do you suffer from bipolar disorder?

 Bipolar disorder is a mental health condition that causes shifts in mood, behavior, and energy, causing drastic shifts between depressive to manic episodes.
-Depressive moods may cause long period of worry, feelings of sadness, loss of interest in activities, fatigue, decreased sleep and appetite, problems concentrating, and possible thoughts of suicide.
-In the alternative, manic moods may cause long periods of feeling euphoria, irritability, inflated self-esteem, increased energy, insomnia, impulsiveness, and racing thoughts.
+Depressive moods may cause long periods of worry, feelings of sadness, loss of interest in activities, fatigue, decreased sleep and appetite, problems concentrating, and thoughts of suicide.
+Manic moods may cause long periods of feeling euphoria, irritability, inflated self-esteem, increased energy, insomnia, impulsivity, and racing thoughts.

 If bipolar disorder interferes with your ability to manage daily activities or maintain employment, the Law Offices of Eric A. Shore, P.C. can help.
 Our attorneys help individuals suffering from bipolar disorder fight for disability benefits NATIONWIDE.
-If you are disabled because of your bipolar disorder, or if you need assistance determining whether you are eligible to receive Social Security benefits because of this bipolar disorder, contact the Law Offices of Eric A. Shore, P.C. for a free case evaluation.
-Remember, the Law Offices of Eric A. Shore, P.C. never collects a fee unless you win!
+If you are disabled because of bipolar disorder, or if you are unsure if you are eligible to receive Social Security benefits because of bipolar disorder, contact the Law Offices of Eric A. Shore, P.C. for a free case evaluation.
+The Law Offices of Eric A. Shore, P.C. will not collect a fee unless you win.

 Se habla español!